kids-first/kf-lib-data-ingest/docs/source/tutorial/package_testing.rst

 ``pytest`` standard.

 You can see an example of a user defined test in your ingest package.
-This test validates that there are exactly 2 duo-type families and 1 trio-type family.
+This test validates that there are at least 2 families in the data.

 conftest.py
 ^^^^^^^^^^^